fabnavarro/gasper/README.md

-The package also provides an interface to the SuiteSparse Matrix Collection, which is a large and actively growing set of sparse matrix benchmarks gathered from a broad spectrum of applications (for more details see
+The package also provides an interface to the SuiteSparse Matrix Collection, which is a large and actively growing set of sparse matrix benchmarks gathered from a broad spectrum of applications (for details see
 <a href="https://sparse.tamu.edu/" class="uri">https://sparse.tamu.edu/</a>).

 ``` r